Zábřeh

 Zábřeh (/cs/; Hohenstadt) is a town in Šumperk District in the Olomouc Region of the Czech Republic.
 It has about 13,000 inhabitants.
+The town is situated on the Moravská Sázava River, on the border between the Mohelnice Depression and Zábřeh Highlands.

+Among the most important owners of the town in its feudal history were the Tunkl of Brníčko and Liechtenstein families.
+The historic character of the town was destroyed by a fire at the end of the 18th century.
+The town became an industrial centre in the 19th century, but today no large industrial companies are based here.

 Administrative division

 Zábřeh consists of five municipal parts (in brackets population according to the 2021 census):